 7. Be honest with candidates

-If you choose a candidate to work for you, they must have realistic expectations of what to expect, otherwise it won’t work.
+If you choose a candidate to work for you, they must have realistic expectations of what to expect, otherwise, it won’t work.
 Likewise, if you choose to not hire a candidate, let them know and even offer constructive criticism.
 By doing this, people will be able to develop their skills and you’ll be able to keep a positive relationship with them.
 Leaving a great impression means you can keep their CV on file, offering future job opportunities if you would like to.

 8. Collect all necessary information

 Ask similar, standardised questions to all candidates, helping you to compare them to each other where necessary.
-Make sure a lot of your questions are open ended, creating conversation.
+Make sure a lot of your questions are open-ended, creating conversation.
 Examples of this include “Tell me about your biggest achievement in your career so far”, “What does industry-leading customer service look like to you?” and “Give me an example of how you’ve dealt with an unhappy guest before”.

-9. Check references
+9. Check references when hiring hotel staff

 As part of the application, you should always request contacts to obtain a reference from.
 Take time to speak to each reference, discussing the candidate’s work ethic, traits, and whether they would say they are a good fit for the role you are trying to fill.
 This can help you to determine whether they are the right employee for your hotel.